 Circumstances In Which FINRA Issues Inquiry Letters

 FINRA issues inquiry letters in various circumstances.
-Three common scenarios are:
+Three common scenarios are

 - Form U-5s.
-Form U-5 (Uniform Termination Notice for Securities Industry Registration) is a document which brokerage firms must complete and file with securities regulators to report the cessation of a broker’s employment.
-On the Form U-5, the brokerage firm must set forth the reason for the broker’s termination, and whether the broker voluntarily left, was permitted to resign, or was fired.
-When the brokerage firm alleges on the Form U-5 that the broker quit, was fired, or was permitted to resign after being accused of (1) violating investment-related statutes, rules or regulations, (2) fraud or wrongful taking of property, or (3) failure to supervise, FINRA dispatches an inquiry letter to the broker asking for a signed, written statement replying to the firm’s allegations.
+Form U-5 (Uniform Termination Notice for Securities Industry Registration) is a document that brokerage firms must complete and file with securities regulators to report the cessation of a broker’s employment.
+On Form U-5, the brokerage firm must set forth the reason for the broker’s termination and whether the broker voluntarily left, was permitted to resign, or was fired.
+When the brokerage firm alleges on the Form U-5 that the broker quit, was fired, or was permitted to resign after being accused of (1) violating investment-related statutes, rules, or regulations, (2) fraud or wrongful taking of property, or (3) failure to supervise, FINRA dispatches an inquiry letter to the broker asking for a signed, written statement replying to the firm’s allegations.

-- Customer Arbitrations.
+- Customer Arbitration.
 Customer arbitrations are arbitrations, before FINRA, between investors and brokers and/or brokerage firms.
 In a customer arbitration, the investor may allege that his broker and/or his brokerage firm converted the customer’s monies, engaged in churning, made unsuitable investments, committed fraud, made misrepresentations, engaged in unauthorized trading, failed to execute the customer’s orders, or perpetrated other misconduct.
 When a broker is named as a respondent in a customer arbitration, FINRA may propound an inquiry letter to the broker.

 FINRA Investigations